 Sound the bugles and hang out the bunting – it’s Hammock Day!
 Yup, that’s a thing, and we recommend that you make the most of this very special day of the year by, well, reclining in a hammock.
 Here at Hostelworld, we love hammocks so darn much that we have put together 10 unbelievable facts about hammocks that we’re pretty sure you won’t have ever heard before.
 Stop.
 Hammock Time.

-Those Mayans were clever folk, weren’t they?
-They developed the only known written language in Mesoamerica, they gave chocolate a God long before Europeans even knew it existed, and they invented the hammock!
+Mayans were clever folk.
+They developed the only known written language in Mesoamerica, gave chocolate a God long before Europeans even knew it existed, and they invented the hammock!
 Yup, hammocks were originally woven from the Hammack tree, native to Latin America, hence the name, “hammock”.

 2. Hammocks give you a deeper sleep